Sandeepa-B/sandeepa-b.github.io/_pages/about.md

 During my PhD, I have worked on performance and energy optimizations for mobile SoCs, specifically for interactive applications like video game streaming.
 Apart from this, I was also involved in developing the Gemdroid simulation platforms for exploring the design space of mobile SoCs.

-I also have hand-on experience in other domains such as compiler and architecture-driven optimizations while working as an intern at AMD Research in Spring 2022, where I worked on accelerating the multi-dimensional tensor operations through efficient code generation using AMD Optimized C/C++ Compiler (AOCC).
+I also have hands-on experience in other domains such as compiler and architecture-driven optimizations while working as an intern at AMD Research in Spring 2022, where I worked on accelerating the multi-dimensional tensor operations through efficient code generation using AMD Optimized C/C++ Compiler (AOCC).

 Prior to joining Penn State, I did my Bachelors in Electronics and Instrumentation Engineering at [NIT Rourkela, India](https://www.nitrkl.ac.in/) and later worked in Ericsson India Global Services from Sep'2013 to Jun'2016.